Table of Contents

 Someone who contributes over a 30-year period could likely accumulate more retirement income than another retiree who only begins to make regular contributions a decade before he or she plans to retire.

 You can grow your retirement accounts quickly by making large catch-up contributions.
 For 2023, you can contribute up to $1,000 of catch-up contributions to a traditional IRA or Roth IRA.5 You may be able to contribute up to $3,500 of catch-up contributions to a SIMPLE IRA or SIMPLE 401(k) plan, or $6,500 of catch-up contributions to a 401(k), 403(b), SARSEP or governmental 457(b).

 But for most people, it's likely easier to set aside a smaller amount over a number of years rather than having to catch up over a short time frame.
 Compound interest also plays a role here because the earlier you contribute, the longer the period for potential growth will be.

 5. You Could Retire More Comfortably

 No one wants to struggle in retirement, especially when it comes to your health care.
-According to HealthView Services, an average, healthy 65-year-old couple who retires in 2021 can expect to live to 87 (male) and 89 (female) and spend $662,156 on health care costs during their retirement.
-Even if you plan to retire at 65, you may not be able to afford it, so your only options may be to either keep working or to reconsider the retirement lifestyle you envisioned.
+According to HealthView Services, an average, healthy 65-year-old couple who retires in 2023 can spend $673,587 on health care costs during their retirement.6 Even if you plan to retire at 65, you may not be able to afford it, so your only options may be to either keep working or to reconsider the retirement lifestyle you envisioned.

 Starting early with the right retirement plan could help give you runway to help build your retirement savings so that you may have more options and more flexibility in your retirement.

 Laying the Groundwork for a Better Retirement